Gibbs measures for geodesic flow on CAT(-1) spaces: The Ledrappier-Otal-Peign e Partition

 and hence either $g^{-n}c$ and $g^{-n}c'$ are both in $B(c_0,r)$ or they are both in $B(c_0,r)^c$.
-If the latter is true, then $\zeta_r(g^{-n}c) = \zeta_r(g^{-n}c')$ by definition.
-If the former is true, then we have $\zeta_r(g^{-n}c) = \zeta_r(g^{-n}c')$ since $d^+(g^{-n}c,g^{-n}c') < e^{-n\tau}\rho \leq \rho$.
-Therefore $\zeta_r(g^{-n}c) = \zeta_r(g^{-n}c')$ for each $n \geq 0$, and so $c' \in \zeta_r^+(c)$.
+If the latter is true, then $\hat{\zeta}^r(g^{-n}c) = \hat{\zeta}^r(g^{-n}c')$ by definition.
+If the former is true, then we have $\hat{\zeta}^r(g^{-n}c) = \hat{\zeta}^r(g^{-n}c')$ since $d^+(g^{-n}c,g^{-n}c') < e^{-n\tau}\rho \leq \rho$.
+Therefore $\hat{\zeta}^r(g^{-n}c) = \hat{\zeta}^r(g^{-n}c')$ for each $n \geq 0$, and so $c' \in \zeta^r(c)$.

-Thus it suffices to show that $\beta_r$ is positive $\nu$-a.e.\ for Lebesgue-a.e.\ $r \in (0,\rho)$.
-Let us recall the following fact from measure theory: for any Borel probability measure $\mu$ on $\RR$ and any $a \in (0,1)$, then Lebesgue-a.e.\ $r$ satisfies
+Thus it suffices to show that, for Lebesgue-a.e.\ $r \in (0,\rho)$, the function $\beta_r$ is positive $\nu$-a.e.
+We use the following fact from measure theory \cite{OP04}: for any Borel probability measure $\mu$ on $\RR$ and any $a \in (0,1)$, then Lebesgue-a.e.\ $r \in \RR$ satisfies